 I myself have published three books—a novel, essay collection, and short story collection.
 I have won a Pushcart Prize, the Nilsen Prize for a First Novel, the inaugural Robert C. Jones Short Prose Book Contest, a Jane Geuting Camp Fellowship at the Virginia Center for the Creative Arts (VCCA), a Columbus School for Girls Fellowship at VCCA, the Willow Springs Fiction Prize, the Robert and Adele Schiff Prose Prize, Copper Nickel's Editors' Prize, the American Literary Review Award in Creative Nonfiction, and The Journal’s Creative Nonfiction Contest, and I have had six Notable Essays in the Best American Essays series.
 I have published essays and short stories in many magazines, including The Missouri Review, AGNI, Kenyon Review Online, Indiana Review, and Beloit Fiction Journal.
 I am a contributing editor at Copper Nickel, and I have been a first reader for fiction and nonfiction at a number of literary journals in the last twenty years.

-I am also available for more detailed work, such as line-editing or copyediting.
+I am also available for more detailed work, such as line-editing or copyediting, at higher but negotiable rates.